Curiosity Killed the Cat (and Made Us Eat Blowfish): Introducing Hokkaido Smoked Coffee

 TOC

-I didn’t know until recently that people rarely eat blowfish outside Japan.
-As you know, the blowfish poison, tetrodotoxin is very strong.
-A popular Japanese blowfish can kill about 10 people.
-I guess Japanese people may look crazy and reckless, but I assure you that Japan is the safest place in the world to eat blowfish because everything is strictly controlled by law, such as sales, distribution, cooking, and even disposal.
-Why don’t you challenge yourself and give it a try when you come to Japan.
+I didn’t know until recently that people rarely eat blowfish (fugu) outside Japan.
+As you know, the fugu poison, tetrodotoxin, is extremely potent; a popular Japanese blowfish can kill about 10 people.
+We may look crazy and reckless, but I assure you that Japan is the safest place in the world to eat fugu because preparation, distribution, and disposal are strictly controlled by law.
+Why don’t you challenge yourself and give it a try when you come to Japan?
+(I’ll wait outside.)

 Blowfish is cut in pieces, and the pieces are placed in a geometrically beautiful manner on a plate.

-In order to make you understand how uncontrollable our curiosity is, let me share the result of the experiment.
-In their experiment, a set of mechanical pencils were prepared, and there is one pencil that gives a small electric shock when it’s knocked.
-Some university students were divided into two groups.
-One group of students were told how to identify the electric pencil (Group A); the other group of students were only told that one electric pencil is included (Group B).
-All the students were asked to wait in a room with the set of mechanical pencils.
+To illustrate how uncontrollable our curiosity is, consider this experiment: Researchers prepared a set of mechanical pencils, one of which delivered a small electric shock when clicked.
+University students were divided into two groups.
+Group A was told how to identify the electric pencil.
+Group B was only told one electric pencil was included.
+Both groups were asked simply to wait in a room with the pencils.

-You can’t help but try our Hokkaido Smoked Coffee.
+The punchline: You can’t help but try our smoked coffee

 Boiled water is being poured to a coffee drip pack hung on a coffee cup.